-Don’t let these or other misconceptions stop you from enjoying a healthier life at a lower weight.
+Don’t let these or other myths and misconceptions stop you from enjoying a healthier life at a lower weight.

 The truth is that the health benefits of bariatric surgery, including the reduced risk of heart disease, high blood pressure and type 2 diabetes, in addition to weight loss, can benefit patients who don’t seem “morbidly obese”.

 Misconception: You’ll Eventually Regain the Weight You Lost Due to the Surgery

 The truth is that your best option for long-term weight loss is bariatric surgery.
 The vast majority of patients who follow their aftercare program are successful at maintaining their weight loss for the rest of their lives.